mauricionj10/mauricionj10/README.md

 ### Hi there!!
 Welcome to my GitHub profile

-My name is Mauricio Junior, I'm a 27 years old tech, coding and PC hardware enthusiast, and also a Mechatronics Engineering Student.
+My name is Mauricio Junior, I'm a 29 years old tech, coding and PC hardware enthusiast, and also a Mechatronics Engineer.

 Here is where I put some of my little projects and inspirations.
 Feel free to explore the public repositories and if you have any suggestions, first buy me a coffee and then we can talk about it.